foorilla/allinfosecnews_sources/README.md

 - [The Open Cloud Vulnerability &amp; Security Issue Database](https://www.cloudvulndb.org) - An open project to list all known cloud vulnerabilities and Cloud Service Provider security issues.
 (RSS feed: https://www.cloudvulndb.org/rss/feed.xml)

+- [The Proton Blog](https://proton.me) - News from the front lines of privacy and security (RSS feed: https://proton.me/blog/feed)

 - [The Record by Recorded Future](https://therecord.media) - Page Could Not Be Loaded We&#x27;re very sorry, but the page could not be loaded properly.
 This should be fixed … (RSS feed: https://therecord.media/feed/)

 - [The Red Canary Blog: Information Security Insights](https://redcanary.com/blog/) - (RSS feed: https://redcanary.com/blog/feed/)